ente-io/ente/infra/workers/README.md

 ## Logging

 Attach our tail worker (called `tail`) to your worker.
-Then, any `console.log` statements called by your worker will be forwarded to Grafana.
+Then, any `console.log` (etc) statements called by your worker will be forwarded to Grafana.